tomwey2/ai-coding-agent-langchain-flask/README.md

 - **Resilient AI Logic:** Features advanced **self-healing mechanisms** with retry loops and iterative prompting to prevent stalling and minimize hallucinations.
 - **Dockerized & Scalable:** Runs in secure, isolated containers, allowing for effortless horizontal scaling—simply spin up additional instances to expand your virtual workforce on demand.
 - **LLM Selection:** Choose AI provider (OpenAI, Google, Mistral) and select a large LLMs for complex tasks and a small LLM for simple tasks, ensuring high-quality and precise results at optimized costs.
+- **Workbench Integration:** Integrates workbenches to provide a development environment for the Coding Agent executing unit tests.

 ## Future Roadmap: From POC to Professional SaaS